dr-yoon/PGM-lab-website/index.md

 ---
 ---

 # Welcome to the Laboratory for Precision Genome Medicine (PGM)

 Our lab conducts a broad range of **translational research** at the intersection of **human genetics** and **precision medicine**.

-Our mission is to bridge fundamental discoveries in genetics with clinical applications that improve diagnosis, treatment, and clinical outcomes.
+Our mission is to **bridge fundamental discoveries in genetics with clinical applications** that improve diagnosis, treatment, and outcomes for individuals with genetic disorders.

+---

 {% include section.html %}

-## Highlights
+## 🔬 Highlights

 {% capture text %}

-Explore the research area and publication lists in our lab.
+Discover our research areas and browse recent publications from our lab.
 {%
   include button.html
   link="research"